The difference between a licence and a lease

 If the occupation is for a short period and for a specific use, then an agricultural licence might be appropriate.
 For example, a licence may be appropriate for a four week letting for a summer event, or for ten Sundays in the summer for an organiser of a car boot sale.

 The longer your occupier has possession of your land, the more likely it is that he will find some reason to stay even longer.
 So we advise that no matter what the circumstances keep any licence agreement to no more than one year (preferably much less) and renew as necessary.
-If you want to let for more than a year, use a business lease for land or an agricultural lease.

 If you are still not sure which document is most suitable, contact us and ask.
-We can't offer advice, but we can help you find the right document.